 D. Piece addressed to a foreign country.

-E. No ancilliary endorsement.Supplies for bulk mailings (i.e. rubber bands and trays) may be obtained at Mail Services.
+Trays and tubs for bulk mailings can be obtained at Mail Services.
 Please call Mail Services (extension 96522), if you have any questions.
-Postal regulations are complicated and the USPS will return bulk mailings that are not prepared correctly.
+Postal regulations are complicated, and the USPS will return bulk mailings that are not prepared correctly.

 Visit the USPS website for current USPS Metered Postage Rates.